Button-Down Collar Golf Polo Shirts: Polo vs Woven, 4-Button & Fit Checks

 • Too rigid → collar feels hot, looks cheap, and loses “premium” hand-feel

-OEM Spec Checklist for button down collar golf polo shirts
+OEM spec checklist for button down collar golf polo shirts

 Golf polo fit checklist showing sleeve comfort, swing room, and tight sleeves risk checks